Unitary representations of cyclotomic rational Cherednik algebras: Introduction

 \section{Introduction}

-The goal of this paper is to obtain the classification of irreducible unitary modules in category $\OO_c$ for the rational Cherednik algebras of type $G(r,1,n)$.
+The goals of this paper are: first, to obtain the classification of irreducible unitary representations in category $\OO_c$ for the rational Cherednik algebras of type $W=G(r,1,n)$, and second, to give an explicit basis for each of them in terms of Specht-module valued versions of non-symmetric Jack polynomials.
 The strategy is that of the appendix to \cite{EtSt}.
-The tactics are somewhat different, and the answer is quite a bit more complicated.
-The problem was posed by Cherednik, who also asked whether the socle of the polynomial representation is unitary for certain special parameters.
-The latter question was recently resolved by Feigin and Shramov in \cite{FeSh}.
+The tactics are somewhat different, requiring the development of tools that were previously unavailable for $r>1$, and the answer is quite a bit more complicated.
+The main steps are as follows: first, in Theorem \ref{trig pres} we give a presentation of the cyclotomic rational Cherednik algebra compatible with a certain commutative subalgebra discovered by Dunkl and Opdam \cite{DuOp}; second, in the proof of Theorem \ref{diag thm}, we use this presentation to extend the results of Cherednik \cite{Che1} and Suzuki \cite{Suz} classifying the diagonalizable representations for the type A Cherednik algebra to the cyclotomic case; third, in the proof of Theorem \ref{unitary thm} we use Theorem \ref{diag thm} together with arguments analogous to those in the appendix of \cite{EtSt} to complete the classification of the unitary irreducible objects in category $\OO_c$.